Chattakkari (1974 film): Remakes

 The Hindi remake became very famous in 1975.
 Lakshmi repeated her role by playing the title role in Julie (1975).
 She received the Filmfare Best Actress Award.
 The music composed by Rajesh Roshan won him the Filmfare Best Music Director Award, and his songs "Dil Kya Kare" and "My heart is beating" are still evergreen hits.
 Nadira won the Filmfare Best Supporting Actress Award for playing Julie's mother.
 Future superstar Sridevi played Julie's younger sister.

 Tamil remake titled Oh Maane Maane (1984) had Urvasi playing the lead role and Mohan as her lover.

 Lakshmi also starred in the Telugu remake titled Miss Julie Prema Katha (1975).
+Chattakkari also had a Telugu dubbing titled English Ammayi.

 The Kannada remake titled Julie (2006) had Ramya in the title role of Julie and Dino Morea as her lover.

 The movie was remade in Malayalam with the same name in 2012.
 The remake was directed by Santhosh Sethumadhavan, son of K. S. Sethumadhavan who directed the original version.
 The remake was produced by Suresh Kumar under Revathy Kalamadhir banner.
 It was shot in a timespan of 25 days, setting a new record in Malayalam cinema.
 It was released in September 2012.